 Value Added Tax (VAT) is one of the trickiest taxes to administer; and it has great potential for optimization that is often overlooked.
-The rules and regulations vary significantly in different countries and jurisdictions, and it is not always clear which rules to apply, which adds to confusion.
-As VAT can add a significant amount to a company’s expenses (up to 27%), reclaiming VAT, as tricky as it is, should be one of the primary concerns in tax return (in Europe and other jurisdictions).
+Companies often have trouble when they try to reclaim VAT back, as the rules and regulations vary significantly in different countries and jurisdictions, and it is not always clear which rules to apply.
+Domestic VAT recovery also differs from foreign VAT recovery.
+As a business’s VAT reclaim can add a significant amount to a company’s expenses (up to 27%), your company’s VAT reclaim, as tricky as it is, should be one of the primary concerns in tax return (in Europe and other jurisdictions).

 What Is VAT?